 Wavefront supports granting and revoking access to dashboards and alerts.

-- By default, all users can access all dashboards and alerts.
+- By default, all users can view all dashboards and alerts.

 - Users with Dashboard permission can:

-- Change access for one or more dashboards from the Dashboard browser.
+- Restrict or grant access to individual dashboards from the Dashboard browser.

-- Change access for one or more alerts from the Alerts browser.
+- Restrict or grant access for individual alerts from the Alerts browser.

 - Select the Share icon on individual alerts to change who has access.

 In high-security environments, administrators change a security preference.
-After that:
+After that change:

 - Each new object (dashboard or alert) is visible only to the creator and to Super Admin users.